-Companies were shifting to as-a-service IT even before the pandemic boosted the value of flexibility, and the second Deloitte Everything-as-a-Service (XaaS) Study shows adopters increasingly prizing the XaaS model.
+Companies were shifting to as-a-service IT even before the pandemic boosted the value of flexibility and the second Deloitte Everything-as-a-Service (XaaS) Study shows adopters increasingly prizing the XaaS model.

-Over the past decade, leaders have become increasingly taken with the idea of everything-as-a-service (XaaS).1 Across industries, organizations have looked to take more control over the enterprise IT they use and how they pay for it—and technology companies and internal IT departments have met that demand by shifting to a flexible-consumption model for providing products, capabilities, and tools (see sidebar, “What is XaaS?”).2 As of 2018, analysts estimated the global XaaS market to be worth US$93.8 billion and forecast a compound annual growth rate of 24%, predicting that the market will surpass US$340 billion by 2024.3
+Over the past decade, leaders have become increasingly taken with the idea of everything-as-a-service (XaaS).1 Across industries, organisations have looked to take more control over the enterprise IT they use and how they pay for it—and technology companies and internal IT departments have met that demand by shifting to a flexible-consumption model for providing products, capabilities and tools (see sidebar, “What is XaaS?”).2 As of 2018, analysts estimated the global XaaS market to be worth US$93.8 billion and forecast a compound annual growth rate of 24%, predicting that the market will surpass US$340 billion by 2024.3

 The value of IT flexibility only rose in 2020, as the COVID-19 pandemic thrust the world into a time of unprecedented disruption, bringing on a deep global recession and dramatic workforce changes.
-As organizations have endured shutdowns, layoffs, and furloughs—and in some cases hired employees back—their IT needs have fluctuated.
-Most notably, organizations suddenly found they needed new kinds of IT tools to support the vast number of professionals around the world shifting to remote work arrangements.
+As organisations have endured shutdowns, layoffs and furloughs—and in some cases hired employees back—their IT needs have fluctuated.
+Most notably, organisations suddenly found they needed new kinds of IT tools to support the vast number of professionals around the world shifting to remote work arrangements.
 Indeed, the 2021 Deloitte Global Human Capital Trends survey named “introduction of digital collaboration platforms” the most important factor for sustainability of remote work.4

-XaaS—everything-as-a-service or anything-as-a-service—refers to products, tools, and capabilities that are delivered to users as services.
+XaaS—everything-as-a-service or anything-as-a-service—refers to products, tools and capabilities that are delivered to users as services.
 For purposes of this article, we’re considering only enterprise IT as-a-service.
 Unlike traditional IT, which requires up-front purchase or licensing, the XaaS or flexible-consumption model allows customers to consume and pay for IT services based on what they need and use, typically through a subscription or pay-per-use.
 Some prominent types of XaaS include:

 • Software-as-a-service (SaaS): Business applications delivered as a service—e.g., customer relationship management, messaging and collaboration, enterprise resource planning.